Too Close (TV series)

-Too Close, also known as Under the Skin, is a 2021 three-part drama miniseries directed by Susan Tully and based on the 2018 novel written by Clara Salaman under the pen name "Natalie Daniels".
+Too Close, also known as Under the Skin, is a 2021 British three-part drama television miniseries directed by Susan Tully and based on the 2018 novel written by Clara Salaman under the pen name Natalie Daniels.
 The series follows Dr. Emma Robertson as she assesses the sanity of 'yummy mummy' Connie Mortensen, accused of attempted murder.
+For their performances, both Emily Watson and Denise Gough were nominated for the BAFTA TV Award for Best Actress in 2022.

 Plot

-Forensic psychiatrist Dr. Emma Robertson is assigned to assess the sanity of 'yummy mummy' Connie Mortensen, accused of the attempted murder of two children.
-Robertson begins to feel sympathetic for Mortensen, who claims to be suffering from dissociative amnesia.
+Forensic psychiatrist Dr Emma Robertson is assigned to assess the sanity of 'yummy mummy' Connie Mortensen, accused of the attempted murder of two children.
+Robertson begins to feel sympathetic towards Mortensen, who claims to be suffering from dissociative amnesia.